 The dramatic background of the house and sweeping views of the North Devon coastline is matched only by the scenic tranquility of the Tapeley Park gardens when it comes to creating the perfect backdrop for the perfect wedding day.

 Tapeley Park is a great venue for events and is regularly used by companies and organizations looking for somewhere a little different to inspire and impress their guests.
-Tapeley is used for events as diverse as an annual digeriedoo festival, dog shows and schools and family activities.
+Tapeley runs numerous events during the summer season, including outdoor theatre, charity days, dog shows and schools and family activities.
 Latest information about upcoming events can be found on the Facebook page.

 Home to the Christie family, Tapeley Park estate in North Devon caters for private events of all sizes.
 From marquees sited on the front lawn to the Great Barn, there are indoor and outdoor venue options suitable for all occasions.

 Tapeley Park has long had a reputation for being one of the best wedding venues in North Devon and even more so since going into partnership with experienced party planners, Top Notch Event Catering.
 The combination is a wedding reception or event that will be remembered long after the popping of champagne corks.

 As well as bringing a sense of the exotic to every wedding photo, Tapeley’s Italian Terrace gardens are a beautiful space for guests to socialise and reflect between the excitement of the matrimonial service and the revelry of the reception.
 The rambling grounds of the estate and children’s play area provide a perfect distraction for younger guest list members too.